Range & React

 Built for live poker

 The goal is not to memorize solver output.
-It is to make range reading and reaction planning feel automatic at the table.
+It is to understand how real opponents arrive at a spot and how they are likely to react.

 Train the decision loop

-Start with a player type, narrow their range street by street, then predict how each bucket responds before you act.
+Start with a player type, adjust their starting range, narrow it street by street, then predict how each bucket responds before you act.

 Track what improves